Immediate openings available for weekly therapy, medication management and EMDR intensives. Schedule Your Visit Online »

 • Emotional exhaustion

-One of the first steps in learning how to cope with political stress is naming the grief underneath it.
+One of the most overlooked parts of learning how to cope with political stress is recognizing the grief underneath it.

 • Predictability about the future